snowyTheHamster/autoImageRenameCropResize/README.md

 # autoImageRenameCropResize

-A script that detects the edges of an object and replaces the background with pure white.
+A Python script that detects the edges of an object and replaces the background with pure white.

 ## Setting up